1. Home

 Teach Kids about Budgeting by Reviewing Family Finances

+At your next family meeting, go over the family budget to talk about where the money goes each month.
 Start with the fixed basic necessities like your mortgage or rent, car payment or other regular transportation costs, and monthly groceries.
 Utilities, insurances, various tuition payments, allowances, savings accounts … all the things that you can think of that have a regular monthly cost should be included.

 Before discussing ways to change the budget, make sure your kids have a solid understanding of the difference between wants and needs.
-It will help them understand what is a negotiable in the overall list of things you spend money on.
+It will help them understand what is negotiable in the overall list of things you spend money on.

 As you go over the family spending, talk about things the family could do with a little extra money.
 The discussion might result in an idea for a family vacation or the desire for a new toy.